Deaths of 2 Rutgers students not considered suspicious

 NEW BRUNSWICK, N.J.
 (AP) - Rutgers University says two students have been found dead on school campuses in recent days, although neither death is considered suspicious.

 The latest death occurred Monday, when the body of a sophomore student was found outside the Hardenbergh Hall dorm on the New Brunswick campus.
-Details on the how the death occurred have not been released, but authorities say foul play isn't suspected.
+Details on the how the death occurred have not been released, but authorities say foul play is not suspected.

 Campus police are leading the investigation into the death.

 The Middlesex County Prosecutor's Office is reviewing the death of a graduate student who was found dead Friday on the school's Busch campus in Piscataway.
-Authorities say that death is not considered suspicious, but they have declined further comment on the ongoing investigation.
+Authorities say that death is not considered suspicious, but they have declined to comment further on the ongoing investigation.